SuperIntelligentDeveloper/AutoMesher-utility/README.md

 - Just me, a solo developer, and Microsoft copilot, feel free to distribute, but please not commercially and please make sure you credit me for the original thing.
 It has a GNU GPL v3.0 license (have no idea what that is, I just picked a random license).
 Thanks!

 Oh yeah, there will be updates, but its not my main priority, its more of a side-quest.
+Adios!